Latent-Augmented Discrete Diffusion Models: Introduction

 \section{Introduction}

 Diffusion models have become a standard tool for high-fidelity generation on continuous modalities such as images and audio \citep{esser2024scalingrectifiedflowtransformers, ho2020denoisingdiffusionprobabilisticmodels, chen2021wavegrad}.
-For discrete data, diffusion offers coarse-to-fine generation with parallel token refinement, flexible conditioning/infilling via bidirectional attention, and opportunities for faster sampling through block updates.
+For discrete data, diffusion offers coarse-to-fine generation with parallel token refinement, flexible conditioning/infilling via bidirectional attention, and opportunities for faster sampling through updating many tokens per step.

-Early approaches adapted continuous diffusion to categorical data by embedding tokens in $\mathbb{R}^d$ and running a continuous process in the embedding space \citep{dieleman2022continuous}.
+Early approaches adapted continuous diffusion to categorical data by embedding tokens in $\rset^d$ and running a continuous process in the embedding space \citep{dieleman2022continuous}.
 Subsequent work emphasized staying in discrete state space and reported improved performance and scaling characteristics.
 Within discrete formulations, masked processes are particularly effective and scalable in high dimensions \citep{sahoo2024simpleeffectivemaskeddiffusion, lou2024discrete, hoogeboom2021argmax, austin2021structured}.